utdata/rwdir/docs/08-plots-more.md

 - The rows of charts are divided by drive train `drv`: four-wheel drive, front-wheel drive and rear-wheel drive.
 - The columns of charts are divided by cylinders: like a 4-cylinder car vs 8-cylinder car.

-This cahrt tells us that 4-cylinder, front-wheel drive cars with smaller engines get the best gas mileage.
+This chart tells us that 4-cylinder, front-wheel drive cars with smaller engines get the best gas mileage.
 The blank charts mean that combination of values didn't exist in the data.

+## On your own: Facet wrap

+1. Create a section about doing a facet wrap on your own.
+1. Take the "On your own" plot that you made earlier (The school spending for Gulf states) and apply a `facet_wrap()` here.
+You were instructed to save the plot into an R object, so you should be able to use that.
+1. Remove the legend since each mini chart is labeled.

 ## Saving plots